Report: Many large companies that vowed to leave Russia are still active there

 The report, by a British organization called Moral Rating Agency founded in the invasion’s aftermath, evaluated the world’s top 200 companies.
 Of the 114 active in Russia when Ukraine was invaded, the organization says only seven companies (6%) have exited fully.
 Forty-four (39%)—many of them based in China—made no announcement at all.

-But 63 (55%) fell somewhere in between, withdrawing in part—but not completely—making them the target of MRA’s report.
+But 63 (55%) fell somewhere in between, withdrawing in part but not completely, making them the target of MRA’s report.
 “Many of them claim they have cut ties with Russia but in fact continue with some activities or fail to follow through with promises,” the group says, a practice it refers to as “moralwashing.”

 For its investigation, the organization graded companies on a fairly withering scale.
 It criticized companies that had retained buildings and employees to expedite potential reentry into the market; those that carved out “humanitarian” exceptions for certain products (such as Nestlé and PepsiCo continuing to sell milk); as well as those that vowed to sell assets or suspend activities but did so without giving any time frame.

-Note: This story has been updated to include comments from Apple and Disney, and to clarify their ratings in MRA’s report.